 Problem Possible Cause What to Do Oven will not start A fuse in your home may be blown or the circuit breaker tripped. • Replace fuse or reset circuit breaker.
 Power surge. • Unplug the microwave oven, then plug it back in.
 Plug not fully inserted into wall outlet. • Make sure the 3-prong plug on the oven is fully inserted into wall outlet.
 Floor of the oven is warm, even when the oven has not been used The cooktop light is located below the oven floor.
 When the light is on, the heat it produces may make the oven floor get warm. • This is normal.
-"LOCKED" appears on display The control has been locked. • Press and hold CLEAR/OFF for about 3 seconds to unlock the control.
-You hear an unusual, low-tone beep You have tried to start the Reminder without a valid time of day. • Start over and enter a valid time of day.
-You have tried to change the power level when it is not allowed. • Many of the oven's features are preset and cannot be changed.
+"LOC" appears on display The control has been locked. • Press and hold CLEAR/OFF for about 3 seconds to unlock the control.